 I’ve brainstormed 9 groups of values with a total of 27 corresponding bedtime story ideas.

 Then all I have to do is incorporate a few personal details (that’s where the favorite colors, etc come in), to make the story relatable and fun.

 I would recommend these stories for kids up to age 6 or 7.

-If you think your child would LOVE storytime (with a purpose) like my kids do, subscribe to our newsletter below and I’ll automatically send the Free Storytime Prompts Printable to your inbox.
+If you think your child would LOVE storytime (with a purpose) like my kids do, just click on the image below to open and print these storytime prompts!

-I’d love to hear how you use these value based stories as a creative teaching tool for building character, and as a special time to bond with your children.
+I’d love to hear how you use these value based stories as a creative teaching tool for building character, and as a special time to bond with your kiddos.

 You may also like: